kashifisonly1/perciAI/README.md

 # perciAI

-This repo will house the codebase for perci.AI – the data preprocessing notebooks, the finetuning notebooks and the datasets themselves.
-How will it interact with the VM I'm using?
-No idea.
+This repo will house the codebase for the perci.AI app– the flask app and  the various modules I need to build, and will serve as a record of the build process.

+Huzzah!